-Bachelor of Engineering in Chemical Biology
+Bachelor of Science in Chemical Biology

 Chemical biology is the application of exact science, particularly chemistry, to the understanding and utilization of biological phenomena.
 The scientific approach to understanding living systems ultimately leads to the cell - the basis of all living systems.
 Modern biology focuses on how cells originate, differentiate, multiply and function, with emphasis on their molecular components, their chemical and physical properties and their interaction.